duckduckgo/duckduckhack-docs/backend-reference/handle-functions.md

 };
 ```

+## Handle Function Return Values

+In a Spice, the handle function returns a value that will be inserted as the parameter to the API call.

+In a Goodie, the handle function returns the actual answer.

+To stop the Instant Answer from proceeding, a handle function simply returns nothing, e.g. `return;`

 ## Handle Function Handlers

 A handle function takes a handler - a pre-packaged part of the query - that it can use to determine whether the Instant Answer should run or not.